 Every board must appoint a board member to preside over its meetings.
 This position is commonly referred to as the chair.
-A chair cannot be the principal, staff or student representative.
+The presiding member cannot be the principal, staff or student representative.

-The chair's leadership role is also to ensure the board's work gets done, and to encourage a team culture on the board.
+The presiding member's leadership role is also to ensure the board's work gets done, and to encourage a team culture on the board.
 They should also develop and maintain a productive working relationship with the principal.

-It's important to note that the chair has no more authority than any other board member, unless the board delegates further authority.
+It's important to note that the presiding member has no more authority than any other board member, unless the board delegates further authority.